 Occasionally, I run card sorting exercises to observe how users categorize different data together.
-This activity helps me to decide the Information Architecture (IA) of the product and create a sitemap.
+This activity helps me to decide the Information Architecture (IA) of a product.

 Other documentation for design handoffs

 Sometimes, I might be requested to code my design in HTML and CSS.
-When that happens, my codes will cater for screen responsiveness, accessibility and device compatibility.
+When that happens, I will refactor my codes to cater for screen responsiveness, accessibility and device compatibility.

 When I am co-creating the future flow with the workshop participants, I will sketch a storyboard on the whiteboard to align everyone.
 There are also times when I need to draw digital storyboards for business presentations, as shown below.